 Table of Contents

 COVID-19 has changed the world of work.
-Jobs, businesses, and industries that were heavily office-based switch to remote working.
+Jobs, businesses, and industries that were heavily office-based switched to remote working.
 Many employers froze hiring and turned to freelancers to get work done.
 Some industries suffer due to the pandemic-related restrictions while others have the opportunity to flourish.
 These changes can be confusing to job seekers, as looking for work has also been impacted by the coronavirus.
 Here are 3 steps to help you find your dream job during the Covid-19 crisis.

 Waiting for things to get back to “normal” is not a solution, as we can’t know the duration of the pandemic or the long-term impact it will have on the economy and the job market.
 Instead, we need to adapt to the new normal.
 First, identify and list your key competencies, skills, knowledge, experience, and education.
 This exercise focuses on the past, i.e. what you have done and who you have become.
 Then, consider how you can add value to employers taking into account the current business needs.
 The focus here is on the present and the future.
 This exercise can have three outcomes: